0xAX/linux-insides/Initialization/linux-initialization-1.md

 	movl %eax,%gs
 ```

-After all of these steps we set up `gs` register that it post to the `irqstack` (we will see information about it in the next parts):
+After all of these steps we set up `gs` register that it post to the `irqstack` (we will see information about it in the upcoming parts):

 ```assembly
 	movl	$MSR_GS_BASE,%ecx